camerose/camerose.github.io/_posts/2019-07-15-first-post.md

 ---
+title: About This Blog
+author: Camille Merz
+category: Blog
 layout: post
-title: About This Blog
-tags:
-- blog
 ---
 ## About This Blog
 This is a place for me to share my ideas, and the things I create, consume and do.